-Mount Desert Island Biological Laboratories are delighted to announce that, after a COVID interruption last year, will again be hosting the National Course for Nephrology Fellows.
+Mount Desert Island Biological Laboratories will be hosting the National Course for Nephrology Fellows.

 Location: MDI Biological Laboratory (travel information)